Mili-NT/Dungeon-Of-The-Silver-Key/README.md

 # Dungeon Of The Silver Key
 ## A basic Lovecraft inspired text-based dungeon crawler written in Python

-This was my first real project written in Python.
-I wrote it last year when I knew nothing about classes, OOP, or basically anything beyond the basics of the language.
+This was my first actual project written in Python.
+I wrote it in January of this year when I knew nothing about classes, OOP, or basically anything beyond the basics of the language.

 This project *DOES* reflect that.
 I have made no modifications (except making the inventory system functonal) since I first wrote it.
 It is poorly structured, strangely written, and has some formatting oddities in places.
 Nevertheless, it's fun to play and it reminds me how far i've come.